telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 * __OriginalWidth__: A double value that represents the original width of the column.

->If you cancel ColumnWidthChanging, the column's width does not change and no __ColumnWidthChanged__ event triggers.
+>If you cancel ColumnWidthChanging, the column's width does not change and the __ColumnWidthChanged__ event is not triggered.

 The following example shows you how to allow the user to widen a column, but not shrink it: